CodeWithHarshvardhan-777/JavaFlix/README.md

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the ![MIT LICENSE)(src/main/webapp/assets/images) .
 Feel free to use and modify it for personal or commercial purposes.